ed-tech-jim/joy-of-code/posts/svelte-5-for-beginners/svelte-5-for-beginners.md

 </div>
 ```

 Snippets are just functions!
-You can define and render a snippet in your component to reuse some markup, or pass it to a component to render it:
+You can define and render a snippet in your component for markup reuse, or delegate the rendering to another component like `<AccordionItem>` by passing it as a prop:

 ```svelte:app.svelte
 <script>